bogdan-seismo/aftershock_forecasting/AftForecast2/README.txt

-Codes by Takahiro Omi and adapted for the Romanian seismicity by Bogdan Enescu.
+Codes given by Takahiro Omi and adapted for the Romanian seismicity by Bogdan Enescu.
+(These codes are different from the ones on the GitHub pages.)

 The codes produce forecasting results (e.g., Figure 7 of Ghita et al., 2025).